AI-4-SE/-TwinsOrFalseFriends-/README.md

 ## Literature Study

-The results of the literature study can be accessed via [Google Docs](https://docs.google.com/spreadsheets/d/19nsX_jk3pscV406hGnr3gaLPWsjs3pLpRtXL1sB6lnI/edit?usp=sharing).
+The results of the literature study data can be found in the [literature](./literature-study-data) directory.
+We also provide the table as [Google Docs](https://docs.google.com/spreadsheets/d/19nsX_jk3pscV406hGnr3gaLPWsjs3pLpRtXL1sB6lnI/edit?usp=sharing).

 ## Scripts